MC-Technology/mctech-crd/README.md

 # Cosmic Pi

-Raspberry Pi + Cosmic Ray detector
+Python package Raspberry Pi + Cosmic Ray detector.

-This project contains Python code that will work with the Mayes Creative Cosmic Pi 'hardware'.
+Designed to work with the Mayes Creative Tech Cosmic Pi 'hardware'.

 The code will handle input from the hardware sensor that records a 'hit' from a cosmic ray.